XR2Learn/Enablers-2-4-Training/Handcrafted_Features_Extraction/Handcrafted_Features_Extraction_Audio_modality/README.md

 - Output files should be saved in the folder `/outputs/handcrafted-features-generation-audio/`

 ### Support
-- This component does not support macOS with Apple chip because one of its dependency, opensmile, does not support it.
-Check reported [issue](https://github.com/audeering/opensmile-python/issues/79#issuecomment-1614165695).
+- The “Handcrafted Features Extraction” component for audio modality does not support macOS - Apple chip, due to the OpenSmile Python library not supporting this OS architecture, check reported [issue](https://github.com/audeering/opensmile-python/issues/79#issuecomment-1614165695).
+“Handcrafted Features Extraction” still supports macOS Intel chip machines.

 # Development